-On December 7, 2021, Morguard REIT issued \$159,000 principal amount of 5.25% convertible unsecured subordinated debentures, and incurred issue costs of \$4,213 for net proceeds of \$154,787.
+On December 7, 2021, Morguard REIT issued \$150,000 principal amount of 5.25% convertible unsecured subordinated debentures maturing on December 31, 2026.
+On December 13, 2021, an additional principal amount of \$9,000 was issued pursuant to the exercise of the over-allotment option.
 Interest is payable semi-annually, not in advance, on June 30 and December 31 of each year, commencing on June 30, 2022.
+The underwriter's commission and other issue costs attributable to the debentures in the amount of \$4,213 had been capitalized and are being amortized over the term to maturity.
 The convertible debentures, with the exception of \$4,213, the value assigned to the holder's conversion option, have been recorded as debt on the consolidated balance sheets.
 Morguard owns \$60,000 aggregate principal amount of the 5.25% convertible unsecured subordinated debentures.